cleechtech/cleechtech-blog/source/_posts/How-to-Build-Payment-Processing-with-Vuejs-and-Nodejs.md

 title: How to process payments with Node.js, Vue 2 and Stripe
 date: 2017-08-19
 category: Javascript
 lede: "This post goes through building a website for selling products.
 We set up a Vue client side application and Node.js server side app.
-The apps use Stripe Javascript libraries for payment process.
-We handle deployment using Amazon S3 for the static site and Heroku for deploying the server."
+The apps use Stripe Javascript libraries for payment processing.
+We deploy the static app to Amazon S3 and deploy the server to the cloud using Heroku"
 author: Connor Leech
 published: true
 ---